 Last resort: Restore your iPhone in iTunes (standard iOS restore).

 Restoring your iPhone in iTunes is usually considered among the last options if none of the previous procedures is able to solve the problem.
 The problem might be due to some complex system errors that require more advanced solutions including a total system wipe out and iOS restoration.
 To get this done, you will need to use a computer either Windows or Mac with the latest version of iTunes app installed.
-Once you’re ready, follow these steps to start restoring your iPhone in iTunes:- Open iTunes on the computer to get started.
+Once you’re ready, follow these steps to start restoring your iPhone in iTunes:

 - Then connect your iPhone to the computer using the Apple-supplied USB cable/Lightning.